marigold-dev/training-dapp-2/README.md

 - if you poke, you just register the contract's owner address and no feedback
 - if you poke and get feedback from another contract, then your register the other contract owner address and its feedback

-Replace storage definition by this one :
+Edit `pokeGame.jsligo` and replace storage definition by this one :

 ```ligolang
 type pokeMessage = {